quorten/EddyWebViewer/README.md

 existing MATLAB viewer
 (https://github.com/jfaghm/OceanEddies/tree/master/tracks_viewer)

-Ocean Eddies Web Viewer is licensed under the Expat MIT license.
+Most of the Ocean Eddies Web Viewer is licensed under the Expat MIT license.
 See the file COPYING for details.
-However, the files `qsorts.c' and `qsorts.h', used by tracks optimizer, are covered by the GNU Lesser General Public License, version 2.1, or (at your option) any later version.

 Build the Website from the Sources
 ----------------------------------